pymor/school_website_2023/about/index.md

 The pyMOR School is the fifth event for current and future pyMOR users and developers.
-It will take place at TU Berlin from Monday noon (September 18th) to Friday noon (September 22nd).
+It will take place in Berlin
+from Monday noon (September 18th) to Friday noon (September 22nd).

 The School will consist of introductory lectures on the MOR methods available in